-Below is a statistical visualization of the distance a typical person moves on a daily basis.
-Results show a large reduction in the average person’s movement at the beginning of March.
+Below is a statistical visualization of the distance a typical person moves on a daily basis per county.
+Results show a large reduction in the average person’s movement at the beginning of March and April.
 As stay-at-home orders eased in May, you can see the movement start up again in some, but not all states.
-Currently, there are no states with mostly normal movement.

 Since March 1, 2020.
 Updated yesterday.
-The data is from anonymized and aggregated cell phone data, provided by Descartes.
+The data is from anonymized and aggregated cell phone data.
 Large data set: Slower connections may have to wait for the visualization to load.
+It’s a large data set.
 Best viewed on desktop.
 Mobile users may have to scroll horizontally to view each state.